 Mechanics utilizing vector and tensor methods.
 Study of the motion of rigid bodies, vibration, coupled circuits.
 Lagrange's and Hamilton's equations.
-Principle
+Principle of least action.

 210A-210B.
 Mathematics of Physics (3-3)

 Prerequisites: Mathematics 118B; Physics 210A is prerequisite to Physics 210B.
 Topics from matrix theory, vector and tensor analysis, orthogonal function theory, calculus of variations and probability theory with particular emphasis on applications to physical theory.

 214. Advanced Acoustics (2)

 Prerequisite: Physics 114.

 The acoustic wave equation in two and three dimensions.
 Propagation of sound in bounded media and enclosures.
 Radiation and scattering.
-Electrical-mechanical-
+Electrical-mechanicalacoustical elements and circuits.

 219. Statistical Mechanics (3)

 Prerequisites: Physics 175 and 190.